davesag/swagger-routes-express/README.md

 ### Adding other path-level middleware

-You can add your own path specific middleware by passing in a `middleware` option
+You can add your own path specific middleware by passing in a `middleware` option:

 ```js
 {